GenjiFujimoto/furiganagenerator/README.md

 This is a program to generate furigana, given japanese input.
 It is based on a machine learning approach and was trained with a couple of ジュニア文庫 books.
-However input data wasn't always perfect and as these books were meant for a younger audience, this also probably won't recognize more obscure kanji or complicated expressions.
+However input data wasn't always perfect and too little.However testing on a sample already resulted in ~98% accuracy.\
-However testing on a small sample already resulted in ~98.5% accuracy.
+This was just intended to be a proof of concept, so there is still a lot of room for improvement.
+It should also be possible to increase the prediction speed to near instantaneous (for single sentence input).

 ## Usage
 ```